Comparison of Motion Encoding Frameworks on Human Manipulation Actions

-The time series of the variables $z$ and $y$ encode the velocity and position of a trajectory and can be obtained by integrating the system.
-The forcing term $f$, that encodes the trajectory, is represented as a linear combination of $K$ Gaussian kernels $\psi_i$ with weights $w_i$:

-For this work, we chose the kernels to be equally spaced in time with their centers $c_i$.
+Here we use the DMP version introduced by \cite{Kulvicius_JoiningMovementSequences_2012}.
+It has been shown to have equivalent overall performance as compared to the original Ijspeert formulation \cite{Ijspeert_Movementimitationnonlinear_2002}, but better convergence at the end- and joining-point of the movement trajectory.
+Since in this work we are not concerned with the analysis of joining of movement trajectories, we removed the parameter $v$ from the model (see Appendix \ref{app:DMPSigmoid}).
+The forcing term $f$, that encodes the trajectory, is represented as a linear combination of $K$ Gaussian kernels with weights $w_i$.
+For this work, we chose the kernels to be equally spaced in time.
 Furthermore, we do not learn the individual standard deviations $\sigma_i$, but set them to scale with the number of kernels $K$ as

 with some optimal $\kappa$ determined from data (see Appendix \ref{app:hyperparametersdmp}).
 This means, the more kernels there are, the narrower they get, hence the sum of the standard deviations $\sigma_i$ remains fixed at $\kappa$.